A lot of people just don't like the idea of having to tell people they can't do something.

 If you add a dash of fun or mischief, The Art of Saying No becomes a doable prospect, rather than another difficult mountain to climb.

-Here are some pointers to what could make it easier to say 'no'.
+Here are seven tips to what could make it easier to say 'no'.

 If you're saying something serious, notice whether you smile or not.
 Smiling gives a mixed message and weakens the impact of what you're saying.

 If someone comes over to your desk and you want to appear more in charge, stand up.
 This also works when you're on the phone.
 Standing puts you on even eye level and creates a psychological advantage.

 If someone sits down and starts talking to you about what they want, avoid encouraging body languages, such as nods and ahas.
 Keep your body language as still as possible.

 Avoid asking questions that would indicate you're interested (such as, 'When do you need it by?' or 'Does it really have to be done by this afternoon?' etc.)